illinois-data-curation/is477-sp25-Group-8/ProjectPlan.md

 1. Research the open source API key and unofficial anime platforms such as manga and anime community to gather more data to script a given amount of data from Kanji and create our third table

-2. Conduct exploratory data analysis , list out missing attributes and include necessary attributes
+2. Conduct exploratory data analysis and list out missing attributes and include necessary attributes

 ## March 30 - April 5: Data Integration

 1. Analyze all attributes from different datasets and identify our primary keys

 2. Create the anime database and connect tables with primary keys and foreign keys

 3. Select appropriate attributes to answer our research questions

 ## April 6 - April 12

 1. Assess the data quality of our created anime database

 2. Inspect semantic or representation ambiguity

 3. Perform data cleaning and validate dataset consistency

 4. Conduct preliminary analysis to gain insights for our research questions

 ## April 13 - April 19

-1. Package the analysis workflow to ensure reproducibility
+1. Create reproducible packages for our project

-2. Automate end-to-end workflow execution
+2. Automate the workflow through snakemake

 3. Cite all data and software sources properly

+4. Include Descriptive metadata for our project

 ## April 20 - May 1

-1. Create metadata describing your package
-2. Archive the project in a repository and obtain a persistent identifier
+1. Add Data dictionary or codebook as text file

+2. Upload our project to the Zenodo long-term archive or a CodeOcean capsule

+3. Implement persistent identifier that is obtained from the long term archive